StackersPool/Riddimz/README.md

 The project would leverage the blockchain technology of Stacks to create a decentralized platform for karaoke.
 Users would be able to purchase and own NFTs that represent a specific karaoke song, and then use them to participate in karaoke sessions on the platform.

 The smart contract of the karaoke project could handle the transactions of the NFTs, as well as the distribution of royalties to the rights holders of the songs.
-This could provide a transparent and fair way for musicians to earn from their creations.
+This could provide a transparent and fair way for content creators to earn from their creations.

 On the front-end, the karaoke platform could be built using a JavaScript framework such as React or Angular, with the use of web3.js to interact with the smart contract and display the NFTs to the users.
 Users could also have the ability to customize their karaoke performance,